- W.A. Franke College of Forestry and Conservation

 - You will also need to identify someone at the organization where your internship will be done that will serve as the supervisor of your internship there.

-- Once you have an internship lined up and have received approval from your faculty mentor and internship (work) supervisor, you go to the Internship Services web site, http://www.umt.edu/internships/ and enter the information for your internship on the Learning Agreement.
-You need to notify the Wildlife Biology Academic Advisor that your internship has been approved and then register for WILD398, Internship.
-If you have any questions, you may contact the Academic Advisor for assistance.
+- Once you have an internship lined up and have received approval from your faculty mentor and internship (work) supervisor, you go to the Internship Services website and Login to Handshake, software to help manage your internship.

 - After your internship you will write a paper reviewing a topic or issue that you encountered during your internship.
 You must discuss the topic of your paper with your faculty mentor before you begin your paper so that you both understand its focus and scope.
-This paper should be approximately 6-10 pages long, depending on the number of credits you register for, and include at least 10 peer-reviewed papers from the primary literature.
+This paper should be approximately 6-10 pages long, depending on the number of credits you register for, and include at least 10 peer-reviewed scientific papers from the primary literature.
+The broad goal of the internship paper is to connect your internship experience with the scientific literature.

 - The supervisor of your internship will evaluate your performance through Internship Services.
 You will also evaluate your internship.

-- All materials must be turned in no later than the last week of classes, before Finals Week, of the semester in which you are registered for the internship credits.
+- All materials must be turned in no later than the last week of classes, before the last day of classes Finals Week, of the semester in which you are registered for the internship credits.
 If you would like your faculty mentor to review and edit your paper before you turn it in, it must be submitted at least 3 weeks prior to the end of the semester in which you are registered.

 Examples of Previous Internships